MrBillA/gradle-template-example/README.md

     group = 'change.me'
     projectName = 'changeme'

-Change the follwing in gradle.properties
+Change the follwing in gradle.properties (optional)

     logbackSyslogPort=20159 # To the proper port if you are using loggly or any other syslog server logbackSyslogHost=logs.loggly.com # To the proper syslog server if you are using syslog

-Change in spring application context XML files
+Change in spring application context AplicationConfig.java files

-    change.me # To the proper package name
+    @ComponentScan(basePackages = "com.edify") to the proper package name

 Test the app